Using Auth tokens

 }

-This is beacause you are not authorized to access the API and inorder to gain access you would need to authenticate yourself.
+This is because you are not authorized to access the API and to gain access you would need to authenticate yourself.
 We use tokens to authenticate a user and to do so we first need to generate an access token from GitHub.

 Generating access token

-5. Specify the note as "Hoppscotch API" so that you can remember why you created it
+4. Specify the note as “Hoppscotch API” so that you can remember why you created it.

-6. Under the "Select scopes" section only check public_repo
+5. Under the “Select scopes” section only check public_repo.

-8. You just generated your access token, now copy the token to your clipboard
+7. You just generated your access token, now copy the token to your clipboard.

 Storing auth token in a variable

-• It is a recommended safe-practice to have your auth details in environment variables rather than inputting it directly to the authorization tab.
+It is a recommended safe practice to have your auth details in environment variables rather than inputting them directly to the authorization tab.

 You should now see the response including details about your GitHub account.